How to Make a WordPress Website with Elementor

 Now install Elementor.
 Go to Plugins > Add New in your WordPress admin and search for “Elementor.”
 Click Install Now next to Elementor Website Builder (the free version), then Activate.

-Elementor is free and covers the majority of use cases for most websites.
+Elementor’s free version covers the majority of use cases for most websites.
 There is also a premium Pro version that adds the Theme Builder, Popup Builder, WooCommerce design tools, and additional widgets.
-If you’re new to Elementor, start with the free version and evaluate Pro once you know what extra features you need.
+If you’re new to Elementor, start with the free version and evaluate Pro once you have a clearer sense of what extra features you need.
 Once you decide to upgrade, our guide on how to activate Elementor Pro walks through the exact steps.

 Step 5 – Choose a Theme